Jandini/Jandini/README.md

 I will be slowly updating it to include all my personal and professional work and experience.

-Here what I was up to...
+Here is what I was up to...

 * [Year 1998](https://github.com/Jandini/Jandini/blob/main/README.md#year-1998)
   * [Reverse Engineering in DOS](https://github.com/Jandini/Jandini/blob/main/README.md#software-reverse-engineering-in-dos)